jacobross-30/MCMC_Bed_Simulation/README.md

 - The small scale chain takes the last bed from the large scale chain and finely tunes it.
 - run this until the small scale chain levels off.
 - the final loss should be around or lower than the loss of bedmachine

+MCMC.py

+- Contains the full implementation of the Markov Chain Monte Carlo (MCMC) algorithm used to explore possible bed topographies.
+- Proposes perturbations to the current bed, evaluates the mass-conservation loss, and accepts or rejects each proposal based on the likelihood function.
+- Tracks chain diagnostics (loss history, accepted states, iteration count) and outputs the accepted bed realizations used in the large-scale and small-scale chains.

+Topography.py

+- Defines functions for handling, modifying, and evaluating bed topography grids.
+- Computes spatially correlated perturbations, applies smoothing or tapering as needed, and prepares bed updates for the MCMC sampler.
+- Includes utilities for loading existing bed datasets (e.g., BedMachine), computing gradients/slopes, and generating topographic fields used during both initialization and the proposal steps within the MCMC workflow.